— Topics —

 This is not due to the amount of food eaten or caloric intake, but by the mechanism of hunger (strictly speaking, I have defined it as “intestinal starvation” ).

 I believe that this makes a fundamental difference between fat people and thin/lean people.
-(You can image a glass itself is becoming big.)
+(You can imagine a glass of water that the glass itself is growing larger.)

 [Related article]